 15. Creamed Spinach

-Steak served with greens is always a hit!
+Steak served with greens is always a hit as are spinach recipes you make at home!
 Spinach is full of iron and tastes terrific.
 Saute spinach leaves until soft, add a crushed garlic clove and a spoonful of butter.
 Tip a splash of milk and a handful of grated cheese into the pan and stir.
 A simple steak side that tastes divine!

 16. Onion Rings